 This game could have benefited from a bit more variety.
 Let the player do something else then always planting flowers.
 For example, getting rid of flowers of the bullies or trying to kill all the enemies in one stage.
 The repetition of the game is a bit too much.
 Besides that, the enemies’ AI is so unpredictable you can barely plan out your next move.

 I understand that the game is hard to mimic the old school Amiga, but due to that derpy AI, the game gets a bit too frustrating.
 But, that might just be me.

 This game is bittersweet for me.
 There is a ton of potential for this game.
 Visually this game looks amazing.
 But, it’s clear that this game is somewhat rushed on the Nintendo Switch.
 Personally, I didn’t like the single player that much, but I’m happy that I have this game since I’m quite sure that this game will be a lot of fun at parties.
-Maybe I should give the co-op game mode a try with my girlfriend.
+Maybe I should give the co-op game mode a try with a friend.